Shashankforcode2408/Churn_prediction_model/README.md

 # Churn_prediction_model
-Churn prediction involves identifying customers who might cancel a service based on their usage patterns.
-This prediction holds significant importance for businesses as retaining existing customers is more cost-effective than acquiring new ones.
-Detecting at-risk customers enables tailored marketing strategies, allowing businesses to take specific actions for each customer, ultimately increasing the likelihood of customer retention.
-The models used for Prediction are-
+This repository contains code for predicting Customer Churn on Telecommunication company using various machine learning algorithms.
+The dataset is loaded using Python libraries like NumPy, Pandas, Seaborn, and Matplotlib.
+The analysis includes data visualization, data preprocessing, feature engineering, and model training.
+The models used for prediction are:
 1. Categorical Boost Classifier
 2. Random Forest Classifier
 3. SMOTETomek technique
 4. Tomeklinks

+#What is Churn?
+Churn prediction involves identifying customers who might cancel a service based on their usage patterns.
+This prediction holds significant importance for businesses as retaining existing customers is more cost-effective than acquiring new ones.
+Detecting at-risk customers enables tailored marketing strategies, allowing businesses to take specific actions for each customer, ultimately increasing the likelihood of customer retention.

 # Steps involved in Model Deployment:
 1. Data Analysis (EDA)